yifan97/blog/_posts/2019-08-01-loss-function.md

 ---

-**This article introduces some basic loss functions used in machine learning training task, mostly in neural nets**
+**This post introduces some basic loss functions used in machine learning training task, mostly in neural nets**

 ------------------